merlijnkersten/timeslices/Documentation timeslice analysis.md

 |            |                 | Day (D)   | WHD | 4.61             |
 |            |                 | Peak (P)  | WHP | 0.419            |

+Table <x>: Annual share of the new proposed timeslices.

 ## Future ideas

 * Actually apply timeslices to model to see results,